Major: Mass Communication

 “At the NewsHour, I wrote STEM stories and produced social media content as if I were a staff journalist,” she said.
 “I went out in the field to report stories, I kept up with embargoed science studies each week and reported on the latest findings, I wrote feature articles and profiles on some amazing scientists around the world, and I even helped produce a broadcast piece.
 The goal with this fellowship was to create content that would best reach millennials and younger audiences.
 NewsHour definitely skews toward older audiences, so my job was to help bring in a younger crowd.
 It was pretty nice to be relied on not just because I’m a millennial, but also because I’m well-versed in media to know what different people like to consume.
 It was definitely a fascinating and amazing experience.”

-Shivni considers her time at COD formative and advises other students unsure of a career to take as many classes as possible.
+In addition, Shivni is a teaching assistant at NIU and freelances as a science writer.
+As for COD, she considers it a formative place and advises other students unsure of a career to take as many classes as possible.

 “For many of us, community college is just a stepping stone.
 But College of DuPage in particular offers a lot of resources and guides to help you decide what you want to do,” she said.
 “It’s best to talk to people, network and take as many different classes as you can.
 You will get a better feel for what you truly like and can succeed at.